34.1 C

 Write about your Activities

 Your participation in school clubs and activities may make for great additions to your resume, but do they?
 It all depends on your exact role in those activities, what’s in your resume up to that point, and what you really achieved from those activities.
 Importantly, it also depends on the type of internships and the industries where you are seeking your internship.
-If the club activity was an integral part of your college or university experience, then it is important to include it because it will help showcase your personality that demonstrates commitment.
-If you were in the college’s dance group for three years in a row, it speaks volumes about your values and how you spend your spare time.
-Always make sure to include activities that will help you to relate to the team, company, or organization.

 Add References

 Adding references is an integral component of a student’s internship resume because you are yet to start your professional career and haven’t gained any significant work experience.
 At such times, a referee can vouch for your competence and credibility and add weightage to your resume.
-You can ask your professors, teachers, project leaders, guides, or anyone of authority who knows you relatively well.
-Besides asking them if you can use their name in your resume as a reference, you can also ask them for Recommendation Letters.
-A Referee has to provide their official name, designation, and contact details to be included as your reference.

 What Should You Leave Out In Your Resume?